PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 * Scenario 2 - Model was build using studio designer and it needs to be deployed as a batch inference.

-* Scenario 3 - Model was build using studio notebooks and now it needs to be deployed as a webservice (real-time or batch).
+* Scenario 3 - Model was build using studio notebooks and now it needs to be deployed as a real time webservice.

 * Scenario 4 - Model was build using studio notebooks and now its results needs to be stored in a daily basis in a data lake file or database table.